bparanj/crystal/electronics/zettel/inductor.md

    An inductor generates a voltage that opposes any sudden changes in current.
 This phenomenon is known as Lenz’s Law and is expressed as $$ V = -L \frac{dI}{dt} $$, where $V$ is the voltage, $L$ is the inductance, and $\frac{dI}{dt}$ is the rate of change of current.

-    Picture a moving train.
-When you try to speed it up (change the current quickly), inertia (inductance) resists the change.
-Similarly, if you try to stop the train suddenly, it resists that too.

    In a circuit with an inductor, if the current tries to increase or decrease suddenly, the inductor generates a voltage that resists this change, helping to smooth out the current.

 4. What happens when current through an inductor changes suddenly?